-30 RESOLVED, that the AFT will lobby Congress for a Black 31 Lives Matter at School resolution.
-Submitted by: United Teachers Los Angeles, Local 1021 □ Adopted □ Adopted as Amended □ Defeated □ Precluded by \\\\\\ □ Referred to Substitute resolution below proposed by: Anna Fusco, Broward Teachers Union, Local 1975 19.
-MAKING "BLACK LIVES MATTER" IN OUR SCHOOLS WHEREAS, the United States has come to an historic moment 1 2 of reckoning with the systemic racism that has long plagued it, dating back to the enslavement of Africans forcibly brought to our 3 shores in 1619, as a result of the murders of George Floyd, 4 Breonna Taylor, Rayshard Brooks and so many others, and the 5 6 powerful protest movement that has taken shape in their wake; 7 and 8 WHEREAS, as educators, it is our particular responsibility to make schools into welcoming and nurturing environments for our 9 students by eliminating from them all forms of racism that harm 10 the well-being and damage the educational development of Black 11 12 students; and 13 WHEREAS, to this end, it is essential to reform the school disciplinary codes, regulations and practices that negatively and 14 disproportionately impact Black students, contributing to a school-15 to-prison pipeline in which youth are criminalized; and 16 17 WHEREAS, to this end, it is essential to develop inclusive curriculum and employ culturally responsive pedagogy that 18 19 reflects the full diversity of our students, especially the historical experience and heritage cultures of Black students; and 20 21 WHEREAS, to this end, it is essential to transform the American teaching force to better reflect the racial and ethnic 22 diversity of our students, so that Black students have the same 23 opportunities to be taught by teachers who can serve as 24 25 inspirational role models as white students have; and WHEREAS, the murders of George Floyd, Breonna Taylor and 26 Rayshard Brooks have focused national attention on pervasive 27 police violence against Black people, and on the militarization of 28 policing which too often makes police into an occupying force in 29 the communities they should protect and serve; and 30 services have borne the brunt of government policies of austerity

-WHEREAS, while education, health care and other vital social
+19. MAKING "BLACKALL LIVES MATTER" IN OUR SCHOOLS

+19. MAKING "BLACKMINORITY LIVES MATTER" IN OUR SCHOOLS

+Amendments above submitted by: Gerri Songer, Northwest Suburban Teachers Union, Local 1211

+WHEREAS, the United States has come to a historic moment of reckoning with the systemic racism that has long plagued it, dating back to the enslavement of Africans forcibly brought to our shores in 1619, as a result of the murders of George Floyd, Breonna Taylor, Rayshard Brooks and so many others, and the powerful protest movement that has taken shape in their wake; and

+WHEREAS, as educators, it is our particular responsibility to make schools into welcoming and nurturing environments for our students by eliminating from them all forms of racism that harm the well-being and damage the educational development of Black students; and

+WHEREAS, to this end, it is essential to reform the school disciplinary codes, regulations and practices that negatively and disproportionately impact Black students, contributing to a school-to-prison pipeline in which youth are criminalized; and

+WHEREAS, to this end, it is essential to develop inclusive curriculum and employ culturally responsive pedagogy that reflects the full diversity of our students, especially the historical experience and heritage cultures of Black students; and

+WHEREAS, to this end, it is essential to transform the American teaching force to better reflect the racial and ethnic diversity of our students, so that Black students have the same opportunities to be taught by teachers who can serve as inspirational role models as white students have; and

+WHEREAS, the murders of George Floyd, Breonna Taylor and Rayshard Brooks have focused national attention on pervasive police violence against Black people, and on the militarization of policing which too often makes police into an occupying force in the communities they should protect and serve; and

+WHEREAS, while education, healthcare and other vital social services have borne the brunt of government policies of austerity and inadequate funding for the last half century, police and law enforcement budgets were often held harmless and even increased: Policing now consumes far too much of discretionary funds of state and local governments; and

+Amendment above submitted by: Gerri Songer, Northwest Suburban Teachers Union, Local 1211

-- 34 enforcement budgets were often held harmless and even 35 increased: policing now consumes far too much of discretionary 36 funds of state and local governments; and - WHEREAS, to the extent that school discipline and safety has been under the control and direction of police, it has detrimentally impacted students of color:
+WHEREAS, to the extent that school discipline and safety has been under the control and direction of police, it has detrimentally impacted students of color:

-RESOLVED, that the American Federation of Teachers affirms its historic commitment to ending systemic racism in American society, and to removing all manifestations of that racism from America' schools; and
+RESOLVED, that the American Federation of Teachers affirms its historic commitment to ending systemic racism in American society, and to removing all manifestations of that racism from America's schools; and